UKCloud/openshift-heat/external_services/readme.md

 ### Exposing External Services

-This readme intends to give you the information required to run stack updates that deploy the necessary infrastructure to allow nonhttp services to be exposed outside our clusters.
+This readme intends to give you the information required to run stack updates that deploy the necessary infrastructure to allow non-http services to be exposed outside our clusters.
 The following parameter addition is required to deploy even if you are not exposing any services:

 ```
  network_config: